- If your Wi-Fi is not working after the Windows update, it is probably due to driver problems.

 - Go to the Power Savings Mode.

 - In the Power Savings Mode select Maximum Performance.

 - Close the windows you opened so far.

 - Reboot your Windows 10 operating system.

-Another quick way to fix Wi-Fi connectivity issues after Windows 10 updates is to run the Internet Troubleshooter.
-To do this, go to Settings > Update & Security > Troubleshoot > select and run the tool, as shown in the screenshot below.
+Another quick way to fix Wi-Fi connectivity issues after Windows 10 updates is to run the Internet Troubleshooter built into your Windows 10.

 That’s about it for this article.
 We hope that our solutions helped you get your internet connection back on.

 If you have additional questions related to this subject, you can write us in the comments section below and I will help you further as soon as possible.